kelvonlys/PatternTraderAI/README.md

 This project represents my attempt to bridge the gap between traditional trading methods and cutting-edge AI technology, with the potential to revolutionize how traders analyze and execute trades in the stock market.

 Below is a pattern called 2B or False Braekout.
 It will be the starting point of this project.
+I am planning to use VisionAI to train a pattern recognition model such that it could recgonise this pattern.
+There will be more update of the result and technology used once the data has been prepared.

 ![image](https://github.com/user-attachments/assets/3e907bd7-8901-4bb9-8e12-9b241612efca)